foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-3.md

 The mod also adds a ton of additional information that can be viewed directly ingame as well as new hotkeys for easier navigation of the console.

-- Download and install the latest main file of [**More Informative Console**](https://www.nexusmods.com/skyrimspecialedition/mods/19250).
+- Download and install the latest main file of [More Informative Console](https://www.nexusmods.com/skyrimspecialedition/mods/19250).

 ### SkyUI